marcelovani/lightbox2/README.txt

 6. Lightbox2 can show node content in a lightbox without the sidebars.
 However if you want to be able to show node content in the lightbox without the logo and header, copy the page-node-lightbox2.tpl.php file to your theme's directory and ensure it is readable.
+Customise the file as appropriate.

 ADDING LIGHTBOX FUNCTIONALITY TO YOUR IMAGES